krisk0/ek_fixes_and_tweaks/readme.md

 1. AI character only casts spells no more often than once per 3 years.
 2. AI does not attempt to heal child or father or councillor.
 They only heal self, soulmate, lovers, spouses, friends.
 3. Non-ruler AI never casts spells at all.
+4. When selecting hostile spell target, only far enough enemies can be hit — those outside spell_range.
+Spell range is larger for better-educated characters.
+So better-educated characters have less enemy targets than poorly-educated (or none at all).
+I think distance condition should be reverted to "near enough" (inside spell_range).

 Problem no. 1 is partially solved by `cast_spell_if_max_mana.txt` (see description above).
 To solve problem no. 3, delete all lines `is_ruler = yes` from EK file `common/scripted_effects/ek_magic_ai_effects.txt`, then add line `is_ruler = yes` where appropriate (so non-ruler character does not attempt to summon an army of undead).
-This requires some work.
+This might bring in some problems, do it at your own risk.

+I did not solve problem no.4.
+If you feel like solving it, change `value > "root.spell_range"` to `value < "root.spell_range"` in EK file `common/scripted_effects/ek_magic_ai_effects.txt`.

 ## Perfomance optimization

 ELder Kings subroutine `add_magicka` is slower than it could be — it usually evaluates scripted value `magicka_max` twice.
 I created code that only evaluates the script once, is functionally equivalent, and also shorter (15 lines instead of 24 lines).
-If you want perfomance gain, keep file `ek_fixes_and_tweaks/common/scripted_effects/add_magicka.txt`.
+If you want perfomance gain, keep file `common/scripted_effects/add_magicka.txt`.

 ## Parameter changes

-* `ek_defines.txt` removes upper limit on children of land owners; allows non-landed people to have five children; increases birthrate of concubines.
-There are also changes to reproduction age, but they do nothing since game engine does not allow children to have sex or get pregnant.
+* `ek_defines.txt` removes upper limit on children of land owners; allows non-landed people to have five children; increases impregnation probability.
 As a bonus, some whitespace at end-of-line was removed.
-File path: `ek_fixes_and_tweaks/common/defines/ek_defines.txt`.
+File path: `common/defines/ek_defines.txt`.

 If you do not play on a very good computer, then do not apply the birthrate changes.
 You will experience a great slow-down if your computer is not top tier.